History of the Roman Empire: 54–68: Nero

 Nero ruled from 54 to 68.
 During his rule, Nero focused much of his attention on diplomacy, trade, and increasing the cultural capital of the empire.
 He ordered the building of theatres and promoted athletic games.
 His reign included the Roman–Parthian War (a successful war and negotiated peace with the Parthian Empire (58–63)), the suppression of a revolt led by Boudica in Britannia (60–61) and the improvement of cultural ties with Greece.
-However, he was egotistical and had severe troubles with his mother, who he felt was controlling and over-bearing.
+However, he was egotistical and had severe troubles with his mother, who he felt was controlling and overbearing.
 After several attempts to kill her, he finally had her stabbed to death.
 He believed himself a god and decided to build an opulent palace for himself.
 The so-called Domus Aurea, meaning golden house in Latin, was constructed atop the burnt remains of Rome after the Great Fire of Rome (64).
 Because of the convenience of this many believe that Nero was ultimately responsible for the fire, spawning the legend of him fiddling while Rome burned which is almost certainly untrue.
 The Domus Aurea was a colossal feat of construction that covered a huge space and demanded new methods of construction in order to hold up the golden, jewel-encrusted ceilings.
 By this time Nero was hugely unpopular despite his attempts to blame the Christians for most of his regime's problems.

 A military coup drove Nero into hiding.
 Facing execution at the hands of the Roman Senate, he reportedly committed suicide in 68.
 According to Cassius Dio, Nero's last words were "Jupiter, what an artist perishes in me!"